-Bethany, a small college of national distinction, was founded March 2, 1840.
-For 175 years, Bethany College has been a highly contemporary institution based in the tradition of the liberal arts.
+Bethany was founded March 2, 1840 and for more than 175 years, Bethany College has been a highly contemporary institution based in the tradition of the liberal arts.

 The College's program of classical liberal arts education prepares students for a lifetime of work and a life of significance.
 Teaching and learning form the mission of Bethany College.
 Central to this broad purpose is providing a liberal arts education for students, including the preparation of professionals, in an atmosphere of study, work, and service.
 Bethany College is an academic community founded on the close interaction between students and faculty in the educational process.
 Bethany College values intellectual rigor and freedom, diversity of thought and lifestyle, personal growth within a community context, and responsible engagement with public issues.
 All students pursuing a bachelor's degree must complete The Bethany Plan – a detailed academic and co-curricular program, focused on building skills employers seek, and grounded in the liberal arts.
 Bethany has achieved national distinction as one of the few institutions requiring a Senior Capstone Project and written and oral Senior Comprehensive Exams.
 For more information on the Bethany Plan, visit www.bethanywv.edu/bethany-plan.